 The Art of New Guinea features beautifully displayed shields, ceremonial masks and carved wooden figures.
 Also among the de Young's more than 2,000 works are displays of 20th-century and contemporary art; Native American, Central American and South American art; Maori sculptures; textiles and costumes; photography; and murals.
 Major special exhibitions are presented regularly.

 A highlight is the indoor observation deck at the top of the Hamon Tower.
-The floor-to-ceiling glass walls from this ninth-floor perspective offer great views, including a peek at San Francisco Bay and the Golden Gate Bridge.
-You can access the tower without paying the museum admission by following signs from the main entrance on the concourse level.
+The floor-to-ceiling glass walls from this ninth-floor perspective offer great views, including San Francisco Bay, the Golden Gate Bridge and downtown.
+The observation deck is free.
 Docent-led tours generally meet in Wilsey Court on the concourse level; rentals for self-paced audio tours are available near the main entrance.

 Guided tours are available.

 $15; $10 (ages 65+); $6 (college students with ID); free (ages 0-17 and to all first Tues. of the month; special exhibition fees still apply).
 An additional fee is charged for some special exhibitions.
 Parking: $4.50 per hour (Mon.-Fri.), $5 per hour (Sat.-Sun.) in the Music Concourse Garage.

 Hours: Tues.-Sun.
 9:30-5:15 (also some Fri.
 5:15-8:15; phone for schedule).
 Last admission 1 hour before closing.
 Tower closes 45 minutes before museum.
 Closed Martin Luther King Jr. Day, Presidents Day, Thanksgiving and Christmas.